cleidigh/ThunderKdB/xall/x68/986655-framewhite/src/README.txt

-README version 1.7
+README version 1.8

 Title: FrameWhite.
-Main source: manifest.json, schema.json, popup.html, form.js, background.js, code.js.
+Main source: manifest.json, schema.json, popup.html, code.js, implementation.js, README.txt.
 Description:
 This is a theme with white frames.
 So it is most white.